apetri/IG_Pipeline/README.md

  - Projection of the 3D simulation boxes on 2D lensing planes
  - Ray tracing and production of 2D convergence and shear maps

-1) 3D box generation: workflow
+1) 3D box generation: Blue Gene Q workflow
 ------------------------------

 This step is broken down in three four sub-steps: setting the environment and directory structure, running the CAMB code to generate the matter power spectra, running an initial condition generator, and evolve the initial conditions using Gadget.
 These steps are glued together by Precambrian, an application that takes care of generating parameter files and reformatting the output of a particular step making it a suitable input for the next step.